earthlab/macrosystems_fieldwork_hub/low-level-workflows/create_tile_package.md

 # Instructions for creating a tile package

 Tile packages are necessary for using raster data in ArcGIS FieldMaps, which we use for our digital mapping workflow.
-Instructions for this step are below for both ArcGIS Pro and ArcMap.
+Instructions for this step are below for both ArcGIS Pro and ArcMap (at very bottom).

 ## ArcGIS Pro
 * Open orthomosaic(s) in ArcGIS Pro